smol-ai/ainews-web-2025/src/content/issues/24-01-12-ainews-1112024-mixing-experts-vs-merging-models.md

 date: '2024-01-12T18:49:15.256645Z'
 original_slug: ainews-1112024-mixing-experts-vs-merging-models
 description: >-
-  AI news covers the emergence of MoE models like DeepSeekMOE and Phixtral, model merging techniques such as frankenmerges, and their impact on open leaderboards.
-Discussions include AI sandbox tools, security concerns with cloud-based AI, performance gaps between GPT-4 versions, fine-tuning strategies, RAG integration, MoE vs dense models, and anomalies in fine-tuning responses.
+  **18 guilds**, **277 channels**, and **1342 messages** were analyzed with an estimated reading time saved of **187 minutes**.
+The community switched to **GPT-4 turbo** and discussed the rise of **Mixture of Experts (MoE) models** like **Mixtral**, **DeepSeekMOE**, and **Phixtral**.
+Model merging techniques, including naive linear interpolation and "frankenmerges" by **SOLAR** and **Goliath**, are driving new performance gains on open leaderboards.
+  Discussions in the **Nous Research AI Discord** covered topics such as AI playgrounds supporting prompt and RAG parameters, security concerns about third-party cloud usage, debates on Discord bots and TOS, skepticism about **Teenage Engineering's** cloud LLM, and performance differences between **GPT-4 0613** and **GPT-4 turbo**.
+The community also explored fine-tuning strategies involving **DPO**, **LoRA**, and safetensors, integration of RAG with API calls, semantic differences between MoE and dense LLMs, and data frameworks like **llama index** and **SciPhi-AI's synthesizer**.
+Issues with anomalous characters in fine-tuning were also raised.
 companies:
   - deepseek-ai
-  - maximelabonne
-  - huggingface
+  - hugging-face
   - nous-research
   - teenage-engineering
+  - discord
 models:
-  - gpt-4
   - gpt-4-turbo
+  - gpt-4-0613
+  - mixtral
+  - deepseekmoe
-  - gpt-4-32k
+  - phixtral
 topics:
-  - moe-models
+  - mixture-of-experts
   - model-merging
-  - open-leaderboards
-  - ai-sandbox
+  - fine-tuning
-  - prompt-llm-parameters
+  - rag
-  - cloud-security
+  - security
   - discord-tos
+  - model-performance
+  - prompt-engineering
+  - function-calling
+  - semantic-analysis
+  - data-frameworks
+people:
+  - ash_prabaker
+  - shacrw
+  - teknium
+  - 0xevil
-  - llm-performance
+  - everyoneisgross
-  - fine-tuning
+  - ldj
-  - rag-api-calls
+  - pramod8481
-  - moe-vs-dense
+  - mgreg_42266
-  - rag-data-architecture
+  - georgejrjrjr
-  - overfitting
+  - kenakafrosty
 ---